nus-cs2103-AY2021S2/tp/docs/team/rjeez.md

   * Assisted in keeping track of deadlines and deliverables.

 * **Enhancements to existing features**:
-  * Updated the GUI dimensions
+  * Updated the GUI dimensions.

 * **Documentation**:
   * User Guide: